-Most of these paintings are acrylics and oils on canvas.
-Before attending Emily Carr College of Art and Design in the late ’80s, I took courses in graphic design and airbrush painting, and freelanced as a graphic designer landing little jobs here and there in Vancouver.
-This training has influenced my work as I have a natural tendency to favour hard lines and precision.
+The selected paintings above are acrylics and oils on canvas.
+Before attending Emily Carr College of Art and Design in the late ’80s, I took courses in graphic design and airbrush painting, and freelanced as a graphic designer.
+These early influences can be detected in some of my work.

-The Talking Mask Series was part of my solo exhibition, Facing the Demon: The Agony and the Ecstasy.
-It explores the idea that most of us wear a mask in public to conceal how we are truly feeling.
-We tell others we’re fine when they ask how we’re doing, even if we’re totally not fine at all.
-The mouth in each painting is forming one of the vowels of the alphabet, A, E, I, O, U, which represents our mechanical responses in social situations.
+The Talking Mask Series was part of my solo exhibition, Facing the Demon: The Agony and the Ecstasy (2008).
+It explores the idea that most of us wear a ‘mask’ in public so that our public persona is much different than our private one.
+The mouth in each painting forms one of the vowels of the alphabet, A, E, I, O, U, which represents our mechanical responses in social situations.
 The cheerful colours and decorative outer appearance conceal the inner sanctum of the true self.